brariden/melpa-gpl-snapshot/melpa/packages/erlang-readme.txt

 `debug-on-error' to `t'.
 Repeat the error and enclose the debug information in your bug-report.

-To set the variable you can use the following command:
+To toggle the variable you can use the following command:
-    M-x set-variable RET debug-on-error RET t RET
+    M-x toggle-debug-on-error RET